DRLMM/DRLMM/README.md

 # DRLMM
-## Research about reinforce learning..
+## Research about reinforce learning.